PacketFence Clustering Guide

 PacketFence supports having clusters where servers are located in multiple layer 3 networks which we will also refer as cluster zones.

-Simple RADIUS only clusters are more simple and can be configured without too much in-depth knowledge, but if you want to use the captive portal with a layer 3 cluster, this will definitely make your setup more complex and will certainly require a lot of thinking and understanding on how PacketFence works to be able to know how to properly design a cluster like this.
+Simple RADIUS only clusters are more simple and can be configured without too much in-depth knowledge, but using the captive portal with a layer 3 cluster will definitely make the setup more complex and will certainly require a lot of thinking and understanding on how PacketFence works to be able to know how to properly design a cluster like this.

-This section will describe the changes to do on your cluster.conf when dealing with layer 3 clusters but doesn’t cover all the cluster installation.
-In order to install your cluster, follow the instructions in Cluster Setup and refer to this section when reaching the step to configure your cluster.conf.
+This section will describe the changes to do on the cluster.conf when dealing with layer 3 clusters but doesn’t cover all the cluster installation.
+In order to install the cluster, follow the instructions in Cluster Setup and refer to this section when reaching the step to configure the cluster.conf.

 7.1.
 Simple RADIUS only cluster

-In order to configure a RADIUS only layer 3 cluster, you will need at least 3 servers (5 are used in this example) with a single interface (used for management).
+In order to configure a RADIUS only layer 3 cluster, at least 3 servers (5 are used in this example) with a single interface (used for management).

 Cluster design and behavior: